 Giving Compass' Take:

-• At Stanford Social Innovation Review, Alex Goryachev implores readers to shed all limitations in collaboration and risk-taking in order to achieve truly impactful innovation.
+- Alex Goryachev invited readers to shed all limitations in collaboration and risk-taking in order to achieve truly impactful innovation.

 For innovation to succeed in your organization, it’s not just other companies that need to be involved—you need to tap into the entire ecosystem.
 That means partnering and co-innovating with customers, suppliers, academia, non-profits, cities, governments, and more.
 Not all innovative ideas are born inside the offices of traditional companies.
 Countries, cities, and municipalities are actively driving new policies to become more innovative on their own and attract new businesses and residents.
 Academic institutions are expanding research programs toward entrepreneurs.
 And consumers are starting to feel that their voice is valued unlike ever before, as they have so many ways to connect with companies and make an impact on them.